badrap/docs.badrap.io/docs/privacy-company.md

 # Privacy Policy for the Badrap Oy

 We at Badrap Oy provide badrap.io service for the consumers and related commercial products for businesses.
-If you are a badrap.io consumer user, the relevant privacy policy is [here](privacy.md).
+If you are a badrap.io user, the relevant privacy policy is [here](privacy.md).
 This privacy policy explains why and how we, as a data controller, process your personal information for legitimate business interests.

 ## Data controller contact details